-- Access to development sites on major arterial roads such as Steeles Avenue and Trafalgar Road should be provided from local streets and/or private streets to minimize intersections and entrances. - Joint access driveways between adjacent development lots should be encouraged where possible. - Access for trucks (i.e. for servicing and loading) should not conflict with general passenger vehicle circulation.
-Separate entrances are encouraged where possible. - Provide pedestrian connections from buildings to parking, public transit, and public spaces. - Pedestrian walkway paving treatments should be clearly articulated and should differ in material and appearance from vehicular routes. - The implementation of clear signage will assist orientation on public walkways and through public spaces. - · Tree planting and other landscaping must not be an obstacle to the barrier-free path of travel.
+- a.
+Access to development sites on major arterial roads such as Steeles Avenue, Trafalgar Road and Winston Churchill Boulevard should be provided from local streets and/or private streets to minimize intersections and entrances. - b.
+Joint access driveways between adjacent development lots should be encouraged where possible. - c.
+Access for trucks (i.e. for servicing and loading) should not conflict with general passenger vehicle circulation.
+Separate entrances are encouraged where possible. - d.
+Provide pedestrian connections from buildings to parking, public transit, and public spaces. - e.
+Pedestrian walkway paving treatments should be clearly articulated and should differ in material and appearance from vehicular routes. - f.
+The implementation of clear signage will assist orientation on public walkways and through public spaces.

-New street connections to Steeles

-Avenue and Trafalgar Road shall

-generally be limited to a minimum

-interval between intersections of 120

-metres and shall utilize existing or

-relocated streets where possible.
-This

-requires approval of the Region and

-must be supported by a traffic study.
+g.
+Tree planting and other landscaping must not be an obstacle to the barrierfree path of travel.

+h.
+New street connections to Steeles Avenue, Trafalgar Road and Winston Churchill Boulevard shall generally be limited to a minimum interval between intersections of 120 metres and shall utilize existing or relocated streets where possible.
+This requires approval of the Region and must be supported by a traffic study.